 - If I plan to sell it, will I really do it?

 - If I have to fix or repurpose it, will I get around to it in a timely fashion?
 Or will it sit in the garage with the other unfinished projects until the end of time?

 If you can't answer yes to every applicable question, leave that find behind for someone else.
 Think of it as good garbage karma.

 If you're confronted by the property owner or the police, explain that you're looking for usable discards (as opposed to financial records).
 If it's the police, apologize sincerely and ask if you can leave.
 If it's the property owner, assure him that you won't leave a mess and ask if you can continue.
-If he's not okay with that, apologize sincerely and just go -- ideally before he gets around to calling the police.
-Don't argue or smart off in either case.
+If he's not okay with that, apologize sincerely and just go, ideally before he gets around to calling the police.
+Don't argue or sound off in either case.